Web Object Learning Modules

 Courses > Learning Objects > New Learning Object > Web Object

 If you're creating a Web Object that isn't just a file, or if you'd prefer to prepare your Module before adding it, you'll need to follow the breadcrumbs above.

 If you're not using the Drag and Drop functionality to create your web object, you’re going to first need to evaluate what it is you’re going to be making the Web object out of.
-Almost every admin will be able to take advantage of the Google Docs Viewer, and the Microsoft Web Apps Viewer; as they cover a wide range of the most commonly used file types: PDFs, DOC[X], XLS[X], and PPT[X]
+Almost every admin will be able to take advantage of the Drag and Drop to add their documents, which covers a wide range of the most commonly used file types: PDFs, DOC[X], XLS[X], and PPT[X]

 Other admins, will be able to take fast advantage of the Calculator, Survey Wrapper, and GoToMeeting sub-types.
 All ready to go with little to no preparation.